AdobeDocs/commerce-operations.en/help/configuration/security/secure-cron-php.md

 ---
 title: Secure cron PHP
-description: Secure the cron.php to run in a browser.
+description: Restrict who can run the cron.php file in a browser.
 ---

 # Secure cron PHP